Signal & Form

 AI consulting in Canada typically ranges from $100 to $250 per hour for independent consultants and small firms.
 Larger firms charge more, often $200 to $500 per hour, though you are frequently paying for junior staff to do the work under a senior partner's name.

 For project-based pricing, assessments run $1,500 to $5,000, implementations run $5,000 to $25,000, and retainers run $2,000 to $10,000 per month.
 The wide ranges reflect differences in scope, complexity, and the consultant's experience level.
+For a full pricing breakdown, see our guide on AI consulting costs in Canada.

 The most important thing is ROI, not cost.
 A $10,000 engagement that saves you $50,000 per year in labor costs is a vastly better investment than a $2,000 engagement that delivers a strategy document nobody acts on.
 Focus on outcomes, not hourly rates.